seL4/docs/Tutorials/index.md

 most relevant category below and follow the tutorials in the suggested order.

-Note that all of these these tutorials require C programming experience and some understanding of operating systems and computer architecture.
+Note that all of these tutorials require C programming experience and some understanding of operating systems and computer architecture.
 Suggested resources for these include: